 Many members of the local community and those owning holiday homes in the town are active members of the Association and contribute to its upkeep and the many community activities for which it is used.

-Meetings are held monthly and the AGM is held in July.
+Meetings are held monthly and the AGM is held around July.
 New members are encouraged and welcomed.

 President: Sallie Creese

 Treasurer: Lea Dodson, Assist Tr: Dave Moser